 \subsubsection{Choice of the Metropolis-Hastings Random Walk Scale Parameter}

 Algorithm \ref{alg:onlineSMCforGLM} involves the following step:

 for some choice of the scale parameter $\upsilon>0$.
-As explained in Appendix \ref{sec:NeddieSeagoon}, (\ref{eq:SqueakyFromme}) corresponds to drawing from random walk proposal distribution as part of a Metropolis-Hastings scheme for obtaining a draw from the current full conditional distribution of $\bbeta$.
+As explained in Section \ref{sec:NeddieSeagoon} of the supplement, (\ref{eq:SqueakyFromme}) corresponds to drawing from random walk proposal distribution as part of a Metropolis-Hastings scheme for obtaining a draw from the current full conditional distribution of $\bbeta$.

-Unlike the tuning parameters $M$ (the number of particles) and $\tau$ (the systematic resampling threshold parameter), there is no simple recommended default for the choice of $\upsilon$ (Metropolis-Hastings random walk scale parameter).
-Sophisticated approaches such as the Metropolis-adjusted Langevin algorithm (Roberts \myand Stramer, 2003) exploit gradient information to provide principled choices of $\upsilon$.
-A simpler approach, based on theoretical results in Roberts \myand Rosenthal (2001), is to choose $\upsilon$ so that about 23\% of the particles are updated according to the Algorithm \ref{alg:onlineSMCforGLM} step: